As a Salesforce Summit Partner acrosss the UK, Ireland, and Europe, Pexlify knows the importance of selecting the right partner for your project.

 In our implementation process, we prioritise communication with our customers.
 We communicate everything through daily stand-ups and always keep our customers up-to-date on progress.
-Take a look at this video from one of our Tech Leads, Shane Khuball, to find out more about our implementation process.

 At Pexlify, we offer support during the implementation and Go-Live phases of the project.
 However, it is important to consider if continued support is required after the project is completed and rolled out.

 Partners may offer a number of support services once a project is finished.
 This can include basic managed support services such as fixing minor issues or implementing new workflows, all the way up to a complex Centre of Excellence (CoE).
 A CoE is a partner team embedded in an organization that works across business units (BUs) or product lines within a BU and has leading-edge knowledge and competency in that area.

 Managing support plays a crucial role as the Salesforce platform is constantly growing and changing.
 With 3 major updates a year (Spring, Summer and Winter) it’s important to stay up-to-date.
 Finding the right partner that will support your business needs and be there for you when problems arise is vital.

 When it comes to referrals, looking at a partner's customers isn’t the only option.
 Positive referrals and feedback from Salesforce AE’s (Account Executives) is just as important.
 If you are having Salesforce implemented, knowing that a partner has worked well and has a good relationship and reputation within Salesforce is helpful.

 Once you have narrowed down your search, it is important to consider the level of partnership with salesforce.
 Are they an ISV partner too?
 Do they provide apps that would work well for your business?
 Do they have industry-specific Accelerators that can speed up implementations?